Do you have any sample/practice exam questions, or are there any study guides that you recommend?

 My status report indicates that my exam window ends at the end of this month.
 I am not able to schedule before my window ends because I cannot get off work.
 What can I do?

-Certification candidates can extend their window as long as there is still time within their three-year or final attempt timeframe, and they do not have a current appointment scheduled.
+Certification and registration candidates can extend their window as long as there is still time within their eligibility timeframe, and they do not have a current appointment scheduled.
 They must write to ARRT to request a window extension, and the written request must be received at the ARRT office before the last day of the current window.
 They will then be assigned a new 90-day window, and a new Candidate Status Report will be sent.
 Candidates are allowed three extension requests per application.

 My name on my ID did not match my name on my Candidate Status Report and I was not allowed to test.
 What do I do next?